 Also, domain names don’t have to be expensive, they can usually be purchased for around £0.99 for the first year.
 However, if the domain is a more popular one it may already be owned and could be resold for a high amount of money, I’ve seen some available for thousands of pounds even.

 A domain is the name of the website for example: https://www.carvedculture.com

 The domain name is really important and shouldn’t be decided quickly.
-The name should try to fit the article topics that you are going to write about, consider our domain, for example, child blogs – two words we have: child which can relate to parenting, pregnancy, birth, school, recipes for the family, health, saving money, family housing and activities.
-The next word is Blog which insinuates that we write which we do, but it can also be interpreted as blogging, journalism, advertisement, advice, support, and others.
+The name should try to fit the article topics that you are going to write about, consider our domain, for example, two words we have: carved which can relate to handmade, natural, eco friendly and wooden.
+The next word is culture which can be interpreted as groups of people referring to values, music, food and lifestyle.

-If we look at them both together we see our niche which is revolved around offering parental advice which supports child development.
-If you wanted to go that step further you find synonym related to your domain and use those in your topics too.
+If we look at them both together we see our niche which is revolved around offering handmade items for the people made by the people.
+If you wanted to go that step further you can find synonyms related to your domain and use those in your topics too.

 What platform do you build a website on?